john093e/nextjs-zoid/README.md

 > In this template, we use `@acme` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
 You can use find-and-replace to change all the instances of `@acme` to something like `@my-company` or `@project-name`.

 ## Quick Start
-To get it running, follow the steps below:
+To get it running in local, follow the steps below:

 ### 1. Setup dependencies